logicalclocks/logicalclocks.github.io/docs/user_guides/fs/provenance/provenance.md

     lineage.inaccessible
     ```

 You can also visualize the relationship between the parent and child feature groups in the UI.
-In each feature group overview page you can find a provenance section with the graph of parent feature groups and child feature groups/feature views.
+In each feature group overview page you can find a provenance section with the graph of parent storage connectors/feature groups and child feature groups/feature views.

 <p align="center">
   <figure>